ajberkley/cl-binary-store/README.md

 for 95% of users.
-We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance.
+We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance, or to not save certain slots or transform them before saving.
 See comments in src/objects.lisp for an example.

 If that is not enough, I suggest adding a new store / restore method on your object type or class.